 Currently, consumers increasingly worry about what they consume, and are aware of the importance of a healthy lifestyle that also respects the environment.
 In this environment the overall trend shows a significant increase of the consumption of fruits and derivatives such as citrus fruit juices.
 As the production increases to meet this demand, so does the generation of solid by-products (pulps and peels) and liquids (effluents).
 With the experience of BIOTEC, these by-products (usually considered as waste) are converted in raw materials for renewable energy and fertilization.

-The acidic effluents from the process of citrus fruits, as well as the husks, skins and seeds can be used to generate biogas to meet thermal energy demand of this agro-industry (replacing fossil fuels).
-Additionallity the biodigestate can be recycled to fertilize the plantation.
+Acidic effluents from the process of lemon and orange, as well as the husks, skins and seeds are used to generate biogas to meet steam and/or electricity demand replacing fossil fuels.
+Additionally the treated effluents / biodigestate is recycled to fertilize the plantation.

 Use of the biogas (thermal and electrical).

 Liquid fertilization citrus of plantations with treated effluent.

-BIOTEC offers customised solutions for other types of effluents and organic waste
+BIOTEC offers customised solutions for many types of effluents and organic waste

-The historical purpose of BIOTEC has been to transform the agro-industrial by-products into main raw materials, fertilizer and in energy (biogas), adapting to the Tropic the European experience in biodigestión of grass silage and corn.
+Major activity of BIOTEC is to transform the agro-industrial by-products into main raw materials, fertilizer and in energy (biogas), adapting to the Tropic the European experience in biodigestión.
 However, the world needs much more energy than the by-products and agro-industrial effluents can produce.
 Many regions of the world which do not have any electricity, or that only have diesel power plants, are coincidentally located in tropical areas, with high availability of land and few opportunities to market agricultural products.
-For this reason, BIOTEC has decided to focus its R & D efforts in the production of energy (biogas) from tropical grasses and forages ("energy" crops for the Tropics and "Southern Cone" of Latin America).
+For this reason, BIOTEC has decided to focus its efforts on the production of energy (biogas) from tropical grasses and forages ("energy" crops for the Tropics and for the "Southern Cone" of Latin America).

-The generation of biogas from biomass, for later use in power plants, differs from the combustion of biomass in boilers for generation of steam and electricity with steam turbines.
+The generation of biogas from biomass, for later use in power plants, differs completely from the combustion of biomass in boilers for generation of steam and electricity with steam turbines.
 This second option, relatively common in the world, takes advantage of the Rankin cycle, and is limited by two key constraints: